Făt-Frumos with the Golden Hair: Cojocilă

 As for the boy, he and the horse reach the edge of an emperor's village, and he takes shelter with an old couple, who he addresses as mother and father, and sleeps soundly after the chase.
 The old man, being a flower seller, sends the boy to the market to sell flowers, and he earns a thousand lei.
 The couple then send the boy on a Sunday to the emperor's three daughters to sell bouquets.
 When the boy arrives, the girls take a liking to him and wish to buy the flowers for two or five lei a piece.
-He agrees to their price and delivers them the bouquets, but accidentally shows the youngest princess his gilded skin underneath the "cojoc", causing her to pay fifty lei for it.
-The elder princesses notice this and scold their cadette for falling in love with a florist and going against their joint decision.
+He agrees to their price and delivers them the bouquets, but accidentally shows the youngest princess his gilded skin underneath the cojoc, causing her to pay fifty lei for it.
+The elder princesses notice this and scold the youngest for falling in love with a florist and going against their joint decision.
 The following Sunday, the episode happens again.
 Some time later, the king sends for eligible bachelors of noble stock for his daughters to choose their husbands.
 The noblemen and boyars are donning silver, gold and rich garments.
 The old couple nudge Cojocilă to try his luck in the assemblage.
-The boy then summons the horse and asks it to go for a run ("să facem o roată", in the original) over the castle take him to the assemblage of suitors.
-Back to the princesses, the elder two have chosen their bridegrooms, save for the cadette, who did not like any person in the gathering and is being chastised by the emperor.
+The boy then summons the horse and asks it to go for a run ("să facem o roată") over the castle and take him to the assemblage of suitors.
+Back to the princesses, the elder two have chosen their bridegrooms, but not the youngest, who did not like any person in the gathering and is being chastised by the emperor.
 Suddenly, Cojocilă, all in gold, appears on the horse, to the amazement of the crowd, and the princess recognizes him, then throws him an apple, signifying her choice.
 The emperor then marries his three daughters in grand weddings.